matrix-org/matrix-appservice-slack/docs/datastores.md

    connectionString: "postgresql://slackbridge_user:somethingverysecret@localhost/slack_bridge?sslmode=require"
 ```

-(replacing pass with the password set above)
+(replacing "somethingverysecret" with your own password)

 Ensure that `dbdir` is not included in the config.